 Vaccinations during pregnancy will give protection to both mother and baby.

 When you are vaccinated, your body will create protective antibodies that will pass to your baby before birth.
 This will provide protection to your baby after he/she is born.

 You can also provide indirect protection to your baby by making sure everyone who is around your baby is up-to-date with their vaccinations.

 It's influenza (flu) season.
 Flu vaccine recommendations for pregnant womenIf you are pregnant during influenza season, it is recommended to receive the annual flu vaccine.

 Recommended vaccinations for pregnant women:

-Influenza – you will need this vaccine for each flu season.
-Pregnant women are more prone to severe illness from flu.
-Pregnant women with flu also have a greater chance for serious problems for their unborn baby, including premature labor and delivery.
-Therefore, women who are pregnant during influenza season are recommended to receive the annual flu vaccine.
+Influenza – you will need this vaccine for each influenza (flu) season.
+Pregnant women are more prone to severe illness from influenza.
+Pregnant women with influenza also have a greater chance for serious problems for their unborn baby, including premature labor and delivery.
+Therefore, women who are pregnant during influenza season are recommended to receive the annual influenza vaccine.